Home

 Details

-Illinois has over 47 home improvement grants and home repairs grants available to low income homeowner families and individuals in 2023.
+There are over 182 Illinois home repairs grants, home improvement grants and resources available to homeowner families in 2024.

 This article provides you with all the main home repair programs offered throughout the State of Illinois.